chgloor/pedsim/libpedsim/documentation/99-faq.md

 > their functionality?

 No, at the moment there is no difference.
-The availability of a commercial license  is just mentioned in case somebody can not use the GPL.
-But if you are interested in getting "professional" support, we can find a solution.
+The availability of a commercial license is just mentioned in case somebody can not use the GPL for whatever reason.
+Please contact me if you are interested in this.

 ## Model